dbrennand/home-ops/docs/infrastructure/proxmox/ve.md

 ## Post Installation

-Below are the post installation steps for configuring the Proxmox VE nodes.
+Below are the post installation steps for configuring the Proxmox VE node.

 Copy SSH public key to the Proxmox VE node's `authorized_keys` file: